MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccsetfilesizesex.md

 ## -returns

 **CcSetFileSizesEx** returns STATUS_SUCCESS if the file size was successfully changed, and, if a purge was needed that the purge was successful.
-Otherwise it returns a non-success NSTATUS code such as STATUS_INSUFFICIENT_RESOURCES.
+Otherwise it returns a non-success NSTATUS code such as STATUS_INSUFFICIENT_RESOURCES, and might raise a status exception.

+Regarding raising a status exception on error:

+* If the operation causes **CcSetFileSizesEx** to flush and/or purge the file, **CcSetFileSizesEx** won't raise on errors; it just returns the appropriate non-success NTSTATUS code of the flush or purge operation.

+* If the operation causes **CcSetFileSizesEx** to extend the section, then **CcSetFileSizesEx** will raise on any error it hits during this extension.

 ## -remarks